48th Division (Imperial Japanese Army)

 The 48th Division (第48師団, Dai-yonjūhachi Shidan) was an infantry division of the Imperial Japanese Army.
 Its call sign was the Sea Division (海兵団, Umi Heidan).

 The IJA 22nd Army was a short-lived component of the Southern China Area Army from February to November 1940 during the Second Sino-Japanese War.
 A component of the IJA 22nd Army was the Taiwan Mixed Brigade (台湾混成旅団), which was involved in combat operations in Guangdong Province.
-After the dissolution of the IJA 22nd Army on 30 November 1940 it was elevated to division status under the IJA 23rd Army and in August 1941 was transferred to Taihoku in Taiwan.
+The division was formed 30 November 1940 as the 48th Brigade and was led by Seiichi Kuno, who led the 22nd Army prior to its dissolution.
+The 48th was elevated to division status under the IJA 23rd Army and in August 1941 was transferred to Taihoku in Taiwan.

 The division was composed of the 27th Independent Mixed Brigade (Taiwan Mixed Brigade) and the 47th Infantry Regiment, which became available when the IJA 6th Division transitioned from a rectangular to a triangular division.
 The 48th Division was initially part of the Taiwan Army, before being reassigned to the IJA 14th Army on 12 August 1941.
 In preparation for the Pacific War, the division was mechanized (along with the IJA 5th Division), which was completed 6 November 1941.

+Lieutenant General Yuitsu Tsuchihashi was placed in command starting September 1941 after Kuno was forced to retire due to his role in the unauthorized invasion of Indochina.
+On 13 December 1941, the IJA 48th Division was split, with units going to each of the three task forces of the Invasion of Lingayen Gulf.
+The 47th Regiment transferred to Kaohsiung, the Taiwan regiments transferred to Magong, and the other regiments transferred to Keelung.